Tennessee's Streams and Rivers

 Mississippi River

-The Mississippi river flows 167 miles along Tennessee Fishing immediately downstream of dikes and revetments and can be productive for catfish, striped bass, white bass, and sauger.
-Side channel sloughs and backwater areas that are connected to the main channel are also good fishing areas for catfish, bass and panfish.
+The Mississippi River flows approximately 167 miles through Tennessee.
+Fishing immediately downstream of dikes and revetments can be productive for catfish, striped bass, white bass, and sauger.
+Side channel sloughs and backwater areas that are connected to the main channel are also good fishing areas for catfish, bass, and panfish.

-Since 1999 TWRA biologists have been sampling the river to describe the fisheries resources in the river.
-Biologists use bottom trawls, seines and electrofishing boats to inventory fish species.
+Since 1999, TWRA biologists have been sampling the river to describe the fish resources in the river.
+Biologists use bottom trawls, seines, and electrofishing boats to inventory fish species.